 Standard & Poor's AA+ AA+ Stable

 Fitch AA+ AA+ Stable

 These are high-grade ratings.
-The “Stable” outlooks means that the ratings awarded by the agencies is unlikely to change in the near future.
+The “Stable” outlook means that the ratings awarded by the agencies are unlikely to change in the near future.

 - The primary market is an auction carried out by the HKMA selling to primary dealers.

 - The secondary market is made up of recognized dealers trading through their HKMA accounts.
 The primary dealers resell their bond allocations into this market.